jmcavalcante/MFPy/README.md

 ### Contact

-Feel free to contact me by mail if you have question or open a issues request.
+Feel free to contact me by mail if you have a question or open an issue request.
 ### Reference
 > **Tyre and Vehicle Dynamics - 2nd edition**
 > Author: Hans Pacejka